Bobby Black (Scottish footballer): Queen of the South

 In 1952, Black signed for his local senior club Queen of the South in Dumfries.
 Black departed the Dumfries club in 1961 after 346 appearances and 120 goals scored.
-Black is the third highest all-time goalscorer for the club, behind Jim Patterson with 251 goals and Stephen Dobbie with 166 goals.
+Black is the third highest all-time goalscorer for the club, behind Jim Patterson with 252 goals and Stephen Dobbie with 166 goals.

 Under the management of Jimmy McKinnell Junior at Queens, a large part of Black's career at Queens included a large part of the most successful period in the club's history.
 Also at Queens at this time were goalkeeper Roy Henderson, full backs Dougie Sharpe and Jimmy Binning and the club's record scorer Jim Patterson with 251 goals.
 Consistent mid-table finishes in the top division in the early and mid 1950s peaked with a sixth-place finish in 1956 – a finish surpassed only once in the club's history.
 Queen's were subsequently relegated to the Scottish Second Division in 1959.

-Bobby Black's displays at outside right were recognised at international level when he was capped for the Scottish League XI versus the League of Ireland XI in Dublin in 1954 and notched two goals in a 3–1 victory.
+Black's displays at outside right were recognised at international level when he was capped for the Scottish League XI versus the League of Ireland XI in Dublin in 1954 and notched two goals in a 3–1 victory.
 Black's son, Robert, played for the Doonhamers between 1971 and 1973 making 35 appearances and scored four goals.
 Bobby's other son, Russell was also a footballer, playing for Sheffield United and Halifax Town.
 In his two seasons with the Shaymen he scored 14 goals in 72 league appearances.

 Black's grandson Jamie Paterson was also a footballer who played for Scunthorpe United, Halifax Town and Doncaster Rovers in the senior ranks and with Barrow in non-league football.

 Black played his entire career wearing the same pair of football boots.
 Black's preference was to have his boots repaired rather than replacing them and his football boots are now on display in the Doonhamers Museum at Palmerston Park.